 |Pass ||No number grade given || |

 The studies completed at UEF will be saved in the Oodi system.
 A Transcript of Academic Record is the document listing all the courses the student has completed at UEF.
 Please note that failed or other non-completed courses are not shown in the UEF transcript.
-The student can use WebOodi for checking the completed courses and an unofficial transcript is available from WebOodi.
-However, the official transcript is always signed and stamped by UEF.
+The student can use WebOodi for checking the completed courses and getting a digitally signed transcript of records (under Tools – Transcripts and certifications of student status).
+These digitally signed documents are official only in their digital form and not as paper-printed copies.
+However, if you need the official paper version of your transcript of records with signature and stamp, please contact Student and Learning Services.
+Remember to include your student number or date birth to your email so that you can be found in the register.